 2. We help our clients avoid mistakes

 After obtaining emergency medical care, accident victims should obtain legal advice.
 Personal injury lawyers can give accident victims tips that will help them maximize the value of their injury claims.
 Injury attorneys know the steps of a personal injury lawsuit by heart and can keep you prepared.

-It is important for injury victims to be learn about the need to follow a physician's advice.
+It is important for injury victims to learn about the need to follow a physician's advice.
 When accident victims start to feel better, they tend to skip appointments with doctors.
 They put the other activities in their life ahead of their nagging pain.
 After a couple of physical therapy appointments, they stop going because physical therapy is time consuming and painful.

 Insurance claims adjusters always look for reasons to believe that an accident victim's injuries have healed and that the victim is fabricating claims of ongoing pain.
 When accident victims stop going to physical therapy or skip doctor's appointments, claims adjusters contend that the absence of ongoing medical care proves that the injury healed.

 The most effective way to deal with the claims adjuster's argument is to preempt it.
 That's why personal injury lawyers follow up with their clients and remind them to keep seeing the doctor until the injury has fully healed or the doctor has decided that the injury has reached its maximum state of healing.

 Every personal injury case turns on its own facts.
 What role did each driver play in the accident?
 What did the witnesses see?
 What can skid marks or gouges in the pavement tell us about how the accident occurred?
 What do the medical records reveal about the accident victim's injuries?
 How have the injuries changed the victim's life?
 Do payroll records substantiate a wage loss?
 Can a vocational expert shed light on the work a disabled injury victim will be able to do in the future?
 What will a lifetime of care cost the victim of a catastrophic injury?